aleksanderprudnik/yolov9-offset-printing-defect-detection/papers/1_workshop/workshop_paper_draft.md

 These constraints motivate the development of automated inspection systems capable of continuous, consistent defect detection at production speeds.
 Computer vision approaches offer the potential for real-time analysis of every printed sheet, eliminating sampling gaps and providing objective, repeatable quality assessment.

+### 1.2 Industrial Context of Offset Printing

+Offset lithography operates through an indirect transfer mechanism.
+Ink is first applied to an image-bearing plate, then transferred to an intermediate rubber blanket cylinder, and finally deposited onto the printing substrate.
+This indirect transfer provides consistent ink coverage and reduces plate wear, enabling long production runs.
+Modern offset presses achieve speeds exceeding 15,000 impressions per hour for sheet-fed configurations, with web-fed rotary presses reaching substantially higher throughput [3].

+Multi-color printing compounds the complexity of quality control.
+A typical four-color (CMYK) press applies cyan, magenta, yellow, and black inks in sequence, with each color unit requiring precise registration to within fractions of a millimeter.
+Misregistration between color separations produces visible color fringing and blurred edges, particularly noticeable in text and fine graphic elements.

+Defects in offset printing fall into several categories.
+Ink-related defects include spots and smears caused by contamination or improper ink-water balance, as well as streaking and banding resulting from uneven ink distribution across the roller train.
+Registration defects manifest as misalignment between color layers or between printed content and the substrate edge.
+Hickeys appear as small circular voids surrounded by ink halos, typically caused by debris particles on the blanket or plate.
+Ghosting produces faint duplicate images displaced from the primary image, resulting from ink starvation in high-coverage areas.

+Quality requirements vary by application but trend toward increasingly stringent standards.
+Pharmaceutical packaging operates under regulatory frameworks that mandate zero-defect production with documented inspection records.
+Food packaging faces similar requirements, with additional constraints on ink migration and contamination.
+Commercial printing for brand owners demands consistent color reproduction across print runs and production sites, with tolerances defined by spectrophotometric measurement.
+These requirements establish the performance targets for any automated inspection system: high detection rates with minimal false positives, operating at full production speed.

 ---

 ## References